+1. Copyright is good because it protects the creative people and artists.
 2. Copyright is bad because it's being abused in ways that harm people, and also harms the market in general.

 Both arguments are true, but both are also total bullshit.
 They are true only in a world where lone authors and musicians create their art and make a living without record companies or publishers.
 The market-based argument only applies in markets where all the participants are roughly equally capitalized, and there aren't any big players.

 This copyright fight is really between two of the largest industries in the United States: old media, and new media.
 Old media are television, film, recorded music, aka "Hollywood".
 It also includes the Hollywood unions, who are the only grassroots they really have.
 New media are Google, Facebook, and tech companies that sell devices that access these internet services.
 In between are companies like Verizon and AT&T, the telecoms, who lean toward New Media, but are also adversarial to internet companies at times.

 The paper could only come from the Republicans, because the Democrats get a lot of support from Hollywood, both the unions and the industry in general.
 While the industry gives to both parties, in L.A. they've always supported Westside Democrats, who have returned the support with favorable legislation.
 People went along, because they may work in the biz, or otherwise liked being represented by a liberal.
 Totally understandable.
 So first off, Hollywood doesn't support Republicans.